sistemicorp/scripts/public/prism/drivers/teensy4/server/README.md

 Instructions for uploading server file to Teensy.

 1) Install Arduino IDE (https://www.arduino.cc/en/software).

-   Use version 1.8.19
+   !!
+Use version 1.8.19 !!

    Do not use the AppImage version, use the Linux Zip file.

+   Note there is a Getting Started page to show you how to install the tar file: https://docs.arduino.cc/software/ide-v1/tutorials/Linux

+   When you run the Teensy installer, you have to point it at the Arduino installation that you just installed, which will be at the location that you just executed from.

+   Download and install the Linux UDEV rules: https://www.pjrc.com/teensy/00-teensy.rules

-   Download the Teensy add in for Arduino from here: https://www.pjrc.com/teensy/td_download.html Download and install the Linux UDEV rules: https://www.pjrc.com/teensy/00-teensy.rules
+   Download the Teensy add in for Arduino from here: https://www.pjrc.com/teensy/td_download.html

-   The teensy CLI loader is used by Prism scripts to load teensy, and that binary is stored in this repo. libusb-dev is required to use it.
+   The teensy CLI loader is used by Prism scripts to load teensy, and that binary is stored in `scripts` repo. libusb-dev is required to use it.

         sudo apt-get install libusb-dev

-   Optional CLI loader source and infromation:
+   Optional CLI loader source and information:
       https://www.pjrc.com/teensy/loader_cli.html
       https://github.com/PaulStoffregen/teensy_loader_cli